 NMHC/NAA Viewpoint Congress should maintain the multifamily industry’s ability to fully deduct business interest.
 Curtailing the deduction will increase the cost of borrowing, which will curb apartment construction at a time when the nation must build 4.6 million new units by 2030 to keep pace with demand.

 In response to concerns that firms might be overleveraged, Congress enacted legislation in 2017 to cap the deductibility of business interest as part of the Tax Cuts and Jobs Act.
-Because of the capital-intensive nature of real estate, Congress allowed multifamily firms to elect to continue fully deducting business interest if they depreciate buildings over 30 years as opposed to 27.5 years.
+Because of the capital-intensive nature of real estate, Congress allowed multifamily firms to elect to continue fully deducting business interest if they depreciate buildings over a longer time period (30 years for new buildings and 40 years for pre-existing property) as opposed to 27.5 years.
 Additionally, Congress exempted from the limitation taxpayers with average annual gross receipts of less than $25 million.

 The multifamily industry strongly supports full interest deductibility.
 Curtailing full interest deductibility would have serious unintended negative consequences on the ability of the apartment industry, which relies heavily on the debt markets, to meet the nation’s housing demand.

 Over three-quarters of multifamily properties are owned by pass-through entities as opposed to stock-issuing corporations.
 Although these entities do raise equity capital from investors, they are largely reliant on the debt markets to finance new construction and/or property renovations as well as property operations.
 In fact, a typical multifamily deal is composed of 65 percent debt and 35 percent equity.
 On an overall basis, the Federal Reserve reports that as of September 30, 2018, total multifamily debt outstanding was $1.38 trillion.